Planned Parenthood Doesn’t Do Bake Sales. Or, Why the Church is Losing the Culture War.

 Ask and You Shall Receive, and Vice Versa.

 If you don’t ask, you won’t receive.
-If you don’t seek, you won’t find.
-If you don’t knock, the door will remain closed.
-If we’re driven by the bake sale mentality, we are going to be scraping together quarters and dollars to do battle with a culture of death that is bringing in $5,000, $10,000, or bigger gifts from major gift solicitations.
+Don’t seek, you won’t find.
+Don’t knock, the door will remain closed.
+If we’re driven by the bake sale mentality, we are going to be scraping together quarters and dollars while Planned Parenthood is bringing in $5,000, $10,000, or bigger gifts from major gift solicitations.

 What are some ways we can turn the tide?
 Here are some starting points.